 Several sluggish blood clotting drugs include creatine, clopidogrel (Plavix), ibuprofen (Advil, Motrin, others), diclofenac (Voltaren, Cataflam, others), naproxen (Anaprox, Naprosyn, others), dalteparin (Fragmin), warfarin (Coumadin), enoxaparin (Lovenox), heparin, and others.

 The correct dosage of peony depends on several variables, such as age, fitness, and numerous other circumstances of the patient.
 There is not enough scientific information available at this time to establish a reasonable spectrum of peony doses.
 Keep in mind that naturally occurring products are not always safe, and dosages may be important.
-Be sure to follow relevant product label directions and consult before using it with your pharmacist or physician or other healthcare professional.
+Be sure to follow relevant product label directions and consult before using it with your pharmacist physician or another healthcare professional.